gerryRcom/nebman/README.md

 # nebman
 Manage Nebula inventory and config generation.

+## This is most definitely a WIP, needs much error checking and testing ##

 Initial requirement is to simplify roll out of nebula to lab machines so:
 - Add machines to a DB.
 - Download Nebula files.